 In the United States, more than 2 million people each year are diagnosed with skin cancer.
-Damage to the DNA of skin cells often stems from ultraviolet (UV) radiation from overexposure to sunlight or commercial tanning beds, which in turn causes pre-cancerous growths that can eventually turn into skin cancer.
+Damage to the DNA of skin cells often comes from ultraviolet (UV) radiation from overexposure to sunlight or commercial tanning beds, which in turn causes pre-cancerous growths that can eventually turn into skin cancer.
 The mutations of DNA can cause abnormal cells to grow and form a mass of cancer or pre-cancerous cells, which must be removed.
 At Dermatology Associates of Atlanta, we offer several types of treatment to tend to skin cancer.

 In some cases, when skin cancer is suspected in a pre-cancerous lesion, a biopsy will be performed for a sample, usually with aesthetic consideration in the case of the lesion being benign.
 Sometimes, further treatment will be required.